trifle99/ORFRead_WebApp/README.md

 ## TODO:
 +Speed up database commits.
 Can take a while to upload large files to database... :white_check_mark: before: took ~30mins to add 40,000 entries into ORF, now it takes ~10s to add 140,000 entries <br>
-+Add search feature to query and search for specific sequences. <br>
++Add search feature to query and search for specific sequences. <br> :white_check_mark: can now query database with certain filters by filling out query form <br>